 Yes, yes, a thousand times yes!
 The east coast of Canada is one of the friendliest places you could go, especially if you are thinking about going to one of the smaller towns.
-Some bigger cities can be a bit more cold shouldered at first, but overall the vibe is very welcoming about 4 years ago
+Some bigger cities can be a bit more cold shouldered at first, but overall the vibe is very welcoming almost 5 years ago

 Nova Scotia IS indeed a peaceful and friendly place to live and/or visit.
 "Bluenosers", named after the world famous Bluenose Schooner a century ago, are known the world over for their warm, friendly hospitality.
 Filled with charming towns from the scenic South Shore to the majestic Cape Breton Island of the north, visitors will be impressed by the natural beauty of Nova Scotia.